cjsindt/Tortilla/README.md

 I also needed command line arguments for the user to specify which rom to be loaded.
 So I made it so I can parse a file path from the command line.

+The user can now specify a rom to load and it will be loaded into the CHIP8 RAM.

+Up next, instruction parsing.

 ### Accomplishments

 - CMake files and build testing
 - Command line arguments and test rom
 - Stream rom data
+- Load ROM into RAM
+- Start of instruction parsing